Hip Pain and Disorders

 Treatment for Hip Pain

-In many cases, we begin treatment with conservative therapies such as medication and physical medicine and rehabilitation.
+In many cases, we begin treatment with focused conservative therapies such as medication and physical medicine and rehabilitation aimed at your precise diagnosis.
 If a patient’s hip pain persists, surgery might be necessary.

 Our specialized orthopaedic surgeons perform a number of procedures aimed at treating painful hip conditions that have not responded well to conservative therapies.